Making a Travel Website

 Start thinking about what kind of questions the visitor of your website has, and how you can answer the easily and drive them to the services and experiences of their needs.

-Think about how you guide people interested in your destination or niche towards a booking.
+Think about how you can guide people interested in your destination or niche towards a booking.

 People don't end up just buying directly on your website, the will come back multiple times before you are able to pull off a sale.